Bhacaz/vercel-functions-ruby-test/README.md

 This repo provide a script and examples to test locally your serverless functions.

+No need to modify this script.
+The script will explore the `api` folder to create each `.rb` file a GET and POST endpoint.

 ## Installation

 1. Copy the `server.rb` file into your root directory of your project.